ena-infrastructure/specifications/ena-oauth2-profile.md

 - Which clients are allowed to request access tokens for the resource.
 This can be a statically configured list or defined through policy rules, such as requiring certain trust marks.

-- Restrictions on what scopes (or rights) a client may request for a specific resource.
+- Restrictions on what scopes (or rights) a client may request and obtain for a specific resource.
+The evaluation of such rules may be based on static configuration or determined through a set of policy rules, such as requiring certain trust marks.

-- Rules for claim release policies that govern what identity or attribute claims (if any) can be included in access tokens issued to specific clients for the resource (see [Section 6.1, Access Tokens](#access-tokens)).
+- Rules for claim release policies that govern what identity or attribute claims (if any) can be included in access tokens for the resource (see [Section 6.1, Access Tokens](#access-tokens)).

 - Requirements for specific grant types (see [Section 5, Grant Types](#grant-types)) to be used when obtaining access tokens for the resource, for example requiring the use of a grant involving the resource owner.